Frequently Asked Questions

 Do I need to come to you, or do you do in-home sessions?

 For most dogs I work with, going to an unfamiliar place with other dogs around might do more harm than good.
 So our initial session can be done in your own home or anywhere that's best for you and your dog.
-Follow-up sessions may be in the home, at a park, or wherever will be most productive to address your dog's challenges.
+Follow-up sessions may be in the home, at a park, or wherever will be most productive to address your dog's individual needs.

 How much will it cost?